Frobenius morphisms and stability conditions: Preliminaries

 The notion of simple titling leads to exchange graphs.
-Define the \emph{total exchange graph} $\EG \D$ of a triangulated category $\D$ to be the oriented graph whose vertices are all hearts in $\D$ and whose edges correspond to simple forward tiltings between them.
+Define the \emph{total exchange graph} $\EG \D$ of a triangulated category $\D$ to be the oriented graph whose vertices are all hearts in $\D$ and whose edges correspond to simple forward tilts between them.
+For any $\h_0\in\EG \D$, we consider the full subgraph of $\EG \D$ induced by the interval $\{\h\mid\h_0\leq\h\leq\h_0[1]\}$ and let $\EG_3(\D, \h_0)$ be its principal component, that is, the connected component consisting of hearts that can be iterated simple tilted from $\h_0$.
+Denote by $\EG(\D,\h_0)$ the principal component of $\EG \D$, that is the connected component of $\EG \D$ which contains $\h_0$.